HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 #### Cumulative Layout Shift (CLS)

-[Cumulative Layout Shift](https://web.dev/cls/), which is often abbreviated as CLS, is a representation of the stability of a page while it is in use.
+<a hreflang="en" href="https://web.dev/cls/">Cumulative Layout Shift</a>, which is often abbreviated as CLS, is a representation of the stability of a page while it is in use.

 A low CLS represents a visually stable layout, which makes the experience less frustrating to users.
 Pages with a high CLS often experience movement when images begin to load and text must be rendered to fit, or wrap around the image.
 This can also happen when font files load and the page has to be painted to accommodate differences caused by the font, sometimes described as reflow, or when a large header image loads and moves all the content on the page—occurrences that had been colloquially described as _jank_.

 The screen size of the device requesting the page can have a significant impact on the way elements are laid out, and how much they move when shift-causing elements are loaded.

 CLS is measured as a score, and the highest instance of movement in any session window during the page lifespan is what is measured.
-This [changed](https://web.dev/cls-web-tooling/) in 2021, when CLS was previously measured as the sum of all individual shift scores on a page.
+This <a hreflang="en" href="https://web.dev/cls-web-tooling/">changed</a> in 2021, when CLS was previously measured as the sum of all individual shift scores on a page.
 Google considers scores of 0.1 or less as “good” and scores over 0.25 to be “poor”.

 {{ figure_markup(
     image="good-cls.png",